 Access:Off Campus Access is available for: UNC-Chapel Hill students, faculty, and staff; UNC Hospitals employees; UNC-Chapel Hill affiliated AHEC users.

 An online service that provides international economic and financial data in time series format.
 Series are acquired from national governments and banks, the Federal Reserve, the International Monetary Fund, OECD, the Economist Intelligence Unit (EIU) and other international agencies.
 Additional features include commodity prices, debt and equity information, exchange rates, interest rates, stock market indices, futures, options, and much more.
-Access in Davis Library Research Hub.
+Access in Library Data Services on the second floor of Davis Library.

 Access: On Campus only.
 Available by contacting Nancy Lovas for assistance with access at: email@example.com.
 No off campus access.
 Coverage: Varies; some major data series start in the 1950s.
 Updated daily.